-Wordless stories can be helpful for people in refugee communities because they are not language-dependant.
+Word-free stories can be helpful for people in refugee communities because they are not language-dependant.
 Many refugees will have no words to describe the trauma they have been through in their own language; let alone in the language of whichever new country they find themselves in.

 Being forced to flee your home and leave behind everything you know is terrifying and confusing.
 For someone with learning or communication difficulties the situation is amplified beyond comprehension.
 This is a huge challenge for the local organisations working with them, including interpreters, who often have very little experience of working with refugees with disabilities.

-This wordless story will help people to tell their own story or understand the stories of the refugees they meet.
+Beyond Words have produced A Refugee's Story, a word-free book which can help people to tell their own story or understand the stories of the refugees they meet.

 The charity has also produced a short resource, When the War Came, to help those fleeing the unimaginable circumstances in Ukraine to begin to tell their own stories and talk about their feelings.
 The pictures may also build understanding and empathy amongst children and adults living in countries that are welcoming refugees.